 Aside from mining, you can instantly load your wallet with free coins by taking advantage of the available Bitcoin faucet online.
 Keep in mind, though, that there’s a cool down period and verification process imposed to moderate its use.
 But before anything else, it is integral to get your Bitcoin wallet by simply downloading it from the Bitcoin (BTC) website.
 Most bitcoin wallets are offered for free, just make sure to read and understand the site’s terms and conditions with regards to the usage of such online wallets.

 Surprisingly, this virtual currency hit a new milestone by passing the $1000 mark for the first time.
 Bitcoin (BTC) is currently trading above the four-digit figure, with its highest at $1,030 on Mt.
-Gox, one of the largest Bitcoin exchanges.
+Gox, the largest Bitcoin exchange during its time.
 With the continuous demand for the said digital currency, expect that the Bitcoin price/value will continue to fluctuate for the next couple of weeks.